 Use a hair gloss between salon visits to amp up the shine and enhance highlights.
 A tinted gloss is known to help tone hair, while a clear gloss helps with shine.

 The Middle Ground

 We can't stop obsessing over this not-quite-platinum, not-quite-gray color.

 Say No To Brassiness

-Keep hair looking as sleek and light as this icy-silver pixie by using proper toning shampoos.
-Yanchuk loves Milkshake’s Silver Shine Shampoo ($20) noting it's very strong.
+Keep hair looking as sleek and light as Cynthia Erivo's icy-silver pixie by using proper toning shampoos.
+Yanchuk loves Milkshake’s Silver Shine Shampoo ($20), noting it's very strong.
 Oftentimes, she recommends using it diluted once a week.
 "I also love Kevin Murphy’s Blonde Angel Wash and Rinse ($41), which are slightly less pigmented but still amazing at keeping your blonde hair cool," she says.

-Yanchuk says, aside from using a purple or silver shampoo and conditioner at home, clients can also come into the salon for toner services for glossy waves like these.
+Yanchuk says that aside from using a purple or silver shampoo and conditioner at home, clients can also come into the salon for toning services to maintain glossy waves like these.

 Treatments and Masks

-Anyone who is lightening their hair needs to keep up with hydration, whether they are masks at home or in-salon treatments, Yanchuck says.
+Anyone who is lightening their hair needs to keep up with hydration, whether they do this via masks at home or in-salon treatments, Yanchuck says.

 A Little Bit of Both